rudnerbjoern/iTop-br-peripherals/README.md

 After installation, it is possible to change some settings in the iTop configuration.

+### update_contact

+TODO: Not yet implemented

+Specify if the user of a Workstation should be added to the Contacts of the assigned peripheral devices.

+* `true`
+* `false` (default)

 ### update_location

-Specify if the location of peripheral devices added to a Workstation should be set to the same location as the workstation.
+Specify if the location of peripheral devices assigned to a Workstation should be set to the same location as the workstation.

 * `true`
 * `false` (default)